tmzblue/mediatr-sample/README.md

 ### Further reading

-MediaR's library is a great resource when you are trying to build an application with the CQRS pattern.
+MediatR's library is a great resource when you are trying to build an application with the CQRS pattern.
 Martin Fowler has a [great article](https://martinfowler.com/bliki/CQRS.html) about this subject.

 ### Contributions
 Contributions to this repo are welcome, specially concerning other aspects of the MediatR library, such as notifications and events.